thanueshofficial/food-web-app/README.md

-# Forkful — Food Ordering Web App
+# Forkful — Food Ordering Webb App

 A simple, good-looking food ordering frontend: browse the menu, add items to a cart, and check out through a billing page that prints a receipt.
 Pure